rapPayne/angular_in_3_weeks/labs/3.5 Week 3 homework/README.md

 </details>

 ## Refreshing the orders automatically
 This app reads from a centralized database through an API server.
 There may be many different waiters using the app simultaneously.
 A waiter may see an order that is ready to be picked up but by the time they get there, another waiter may have picked it up.
 Oh sure, they could just hit the refresh button (F5) every so often.
-But how great would it be if we could tell our OrdersService to update itself automatically every 30 seconds or every 5 seconds?
+But how great would it be if we could tell our OrdersService to update itself automatically every 30 seconds or every 10 seconds?

 We'll probably want to change only the `orders.service.ts` file.
 We'll want to use a `setInterval`.
 And we'll merely set the signal.
 Because it is a signal, the component that is watching that signal will re-render itself as soon as the signal changes.

-This one is a challenge.
+This one is a challenge with no instructions.
 See if you can make it happen without any direction.
 Please connect with Rap if you're able to figure it out.
 I'd love to see your solution!